Military Divorce in Florida

 The first hurdle is jurisdiction.
 Without proper jurisdiction your case will be dead in the water.
-What do I mean by jurisdiction?
+What do our mean by jurisdiction?

 There are two types of jurisdiction.
 “Personal,” which means the court has the ability to hear a case involving a particular individual, and “subject matter,” which means the type of case being brought is one the court is allowed to hear.
 Since it is clear that Florida courts have “subject matter” jurisdictions to hear family law or divorce cases then the question moves to “personal” jurisdiction.

 The first unique hurdle members of the military and their spouses encounter when wanting to file for divorce is deciding where to file.
 Knowing where to file for civilians is a no brainer.
 You file where you live.

 In Florida one party has to have been a resident of Florida for 6 months prior to filing.
 It does not matter which party.
 If your spouse has established residency in Florida for 6 months but you have not, the divorce can still be filed there.
 The same applies if you have established residency in Florida.